 To choose a web hosting (opens in new tab) service is an incredibly key decision to make when you're setting out to build a website (opens in new tab).
 Choosing from one of the best web hosting (opens in new tab) services, as with choosing one of the best website builders (opens in new tab), is integral: your chosen host is responsible not just for your site staying online, but also for providing you with flexibility, so that you can modify and grow your website over time.

 It can be rewarding to choose a web hosting service that works perfectly for your site, and equally, picking the wrong host can be severely damaging to your business.
 If a host can't meet your site's needs, you could end up wasting more time and money you don't have to start your search again.

-So, it helps to understand what you should be looking for when choosing a web hosting service.
-In this guide, we’ll cover seven key points you need to consider to get the right host for your site.
+Consequently, knowing what you should be looking for when you choose a web hosting service is the right way to go.
+We cover seven key points here that you should consider in order to find the right host for your website.

 1. Type of hosting offered

 Most hosting providers offer multiple types of services.
 For a new website with relatively modest traffic, shared hosting can provide a low-cost option.
-But if you need more bandwidth or need additional computing power to run software on your website, look for options like VPS and cloud hosting.
+But if you need more bandwidth, or need additional computing power to run software on your website, look for options like VPS (opens in new tab) (virtual private server) and cloud hosting (opens in new tab).

-You will also want to consider whether they offer managed hosting.
+You will also want to consider whether they offer managed hosting or unmanaged hosting (opens in new tab).
 With managed hosting, you don’t have to worry about things like security or software updates—your hosting provider takes care of all those details for you.
 This may be an especially good option for newer webmasters.